dbohdan/denv/README.md

 # denv

 **denv** ("dee-env") is a dependency-free Go package for parsing `.env` ("dot-env") files and manipulating their contents.
-It is developed for the job scheduler [Regular](https://github.com/dbohdan/regular) but can be used in your Go projects:
+Originally developed for the job scheduler [Regular](https://github.com/dbohdan/regular), it is suitable for general use in Go projects.

 ```shell
 go get dbohdan.com/denv